-Before I get into all the steps of this chalk painted buffet, here are the products I used:
+Before I get into all the steps of painting a buffet, here are the products I used:

 If you’d like to learn more about Dixie Belle paint and products, you can check out this post and click this pic for my free guide:

 Of course, refreshing her was not without challenges.
 I didn’t want to strip the top.
 If you’ve been around here a while, you’ll know that ain’t nobody got time for that!
 Instead, I went right over the existing finish with Espresso gel stain.
 One coat looked pretty good.

 After it sat for a few days, though, some greasy spots came up through the finish.
 Not to worry; I have a fix for that!
 I applied a coat of Zinsser Shellac with a sponge brush, and let that dry for an hour.
 Another coat of gel stain on top of that, and I had perfect coverage.